Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • In a medium mixing bowl, use a handheld mixer or a stand mixer fitted with a paddle attachment, on medium speed, to cream together the softened cream cheese, salted butter, and coconut extract until smooth.

-• Beat in 2 cups of the powdered sugar until fully incorporated.
+• Beat in 2 cups of the sifted powdered sugar until fully incorporated.
 Add the remaining 2 cups and beat again until all the powdered sugar has been incorporated and the mixture is smooth.
 Your mixture will be very thick.

 • Stir the sweetened shredded coconut into the cream cheese mixture until evenly incorporated.